 In this way, you should think of your github account as your actual development presence.
 When you go to work on the project, you clone (fork) it to your repository.
 You then clone your own repository to your computer, then working on branches and what not as normal.
 When you push to your github repo, you are backing up your work and allowing your github to behave as the gatekeeper between the master repo and your fork.
-Of course, there are many many workflows possible, this is just a normal-ish one.
+Of course, there are many many workflows possible, this is just a normal-ish one, sometimes called github flow.

 - Why merge rather than rebase new features into my feature branch?